 If you see that people are using an exact search phrase over and over again, consider creating an Ad Group with just that exact phrase.
 It could give you a great ROI.

-Another great way to use Broad Match Modifier keywords is to target people who use long tail keywords in their search queries.
+Another great way to use these keywords is to target people who use long-tail keywords in their search queries.

 For example, let’s say you’re targeting people who want to reduce credit card debt.
-You’re using “reduce credit card debt” as a broad match modifier keyword.
+You’re using “reduce credit card debt” as a modifier keyword.

 Now, suppose someone goes to Google and searches for “how can I reduce my credit card debt?”